 Main Downsides Of Interactive Brokers:

-• Complex Fees: There are different fee structures between stocks, options, forex and futures, with further variation in how fees are applied depending on the geographic region.
+- Complex Fees: You’ll find different fee structures for stocks, options, forex and futures, with further variation in how fees are applied depending on the geographic region.
 That makes costs hard to predict if you’re trading in multiple share markets.

 Interactive Brokers At A Glance.